-Rory Macdonald stands out as one of the most interesting young British conductors, giving performances which combine passionate intensity with keen intelligence.
-He leads stylish performances of classical and romantic repertoire while also relishing the chance to perform lesser known and contemporary works.
+Rory Macdonald stands out as one of the most interesting British conductors of his generation.
+He leads stylish performances of classical and romantic repertoire whilst also relishing the chance to perform lesser-known and contemporary works.

 Rory Macdonald studied music at Cambridge University.
 While at university he studied under David Zinman and Jorma Panula at the American Academy of Conducting in Aspen.
 After graduating from Cambridge he was appointed assistant conductor to Iván Fischer at the Budapest Festival Orchestra (2001-2003), and to Sir Mark Elder and the Hallé Orchestra (2006-2008).
 He was also a member of the Jette Parker Young Artists Programme at the Royal Opera House (2004-2006), where he worked closely with Antonio Pappano on such major projects as the complete Ring cycle.

 IMG Artists is delighted to announce the signing of conductor Rory Macdonald for General Management with immediate effect.
 A prolific conductor on both the opera and orchestral stages, highlights of Rory Macdonald’s current season include his debut with Frankfurt...